DaniBis/doWhat-2.0/README.md

 - Apply the job with `psql "$SUPABASE_DB_URL" -f supabase/functions/notify-sms/schedule.sql` (or through the SQL editor).
 The file wraps `cron.schedule` + `net.http_post` to call the Edge Function once per minute with the bearer token.
 - Update the cron expression or job name in the SQL file if you need a different cadence.
 - For local dry runs set `NOTIFICATION_TWILIO_STUB=true` (and, optionally, override `NOTIFICATION_TWILIO_STUB_TO`) so the Edge Function logs payloads instead of contacting Twilio; the health script treats Twilio credentials as optional when the stub flag is on.
-- `pnpm health` now includes `scripts/health-notifications.mjs`, which checks for stale pending rows and recent failures inside `notification_outbox` so cron/Twilio issues show up alongside the existing migration + Social Sweat checks.
+- `pnpm health` now includes `scripts/health-notifications.mjs`, which checks for stale pending rows and recent failures inside `notification_outbox` so cron/Twilio issues show up alongside the existing migration + doWhat checks.
 - Strategy: increment `offset` by `limit` until the response contains fewer than `limit` profiles.

 Example (local):